RobbieTheWagner/ember-flatpickr/tests/dummy/app/templates/docs/usage.md

 This action will only get called once per instance and that is when the flatpickr input has been fully created.

-Once you have stored the instance, you can then do things like `this.get('myFlatpickrRefName').close()` to close the datepicker, if you wanted to make a close button.
+Once you have stored the instance, you can then do things like `this.flatpickrRef.close()` to close the datepicker, if you wanted to make a close button.

 ## Options